Golden Horseshoe: Transportation

-The Golden Horseshoe is served by a network of expressways, the backbone of which are the Queen Elizabeth Way and Highway 401, one of the widest and busiest expressways in the world.
+The Golden Horseshoe is served by a network of expressways; central among these are the Queen Elizabeth Way and Highway 401, the latter of which is one of the widest and busiest expressways in the world.

 Public transit in the region is coordinated by Metrolinx.
 Regional transit is provided by GO Transit trains and buses, and by intercity bus operators such as Ontario Northland and Coach Canada.
-GO Transit's train network encompasses seven commuter rail lines linking municipalities in the Golden Horseshoe to Toronto's Union Station, which is the busiest railway station in Canada and the second busiest railway station in North America, with 72 million passengers per year.
+GO Transit's train network encompasses seven commuter rail lines linking municipalities in the Golden Horseshoe to Toronto's Union Station, which is the busiest railway station in Canada and the second-busiest railway station in North America, with 72 million passengers per year.
 Expansion is underway to facilitate all-day 15-minute or better commuter train service, electrification and increased ridership on five of the busiest lines.
-Local transit is provided by municipal agencies, the largest of which is the Toronto Transit Commission, which operates three subway lines and one light metro line and an extensive bus and streetcar network.
-Rapid transit systems outside Toronto include the VIVA bus rapid transit in York Region, the ION light rail system in Kitchener-Waterloo, and the Mississauga transitway.
-Line 5 and Line 6 are under construction LRT lines in Toronto that are part of its subway system.
+Local transit is provided by municipal agencies, the largest of which is the Toronto Transit Commission, which operates three subway lines and one former light metro line and an extensive bus and streetcar network.
+Rapid transit systems that operate primarily outside Toronto include the VIVA bus rapid transit in York Region, the ION light rail system in Kitchener-Waterloo, and the Mississauga transitway.
+Line 5 and Line 6 are under construction LRT lines in Toronto that are part of its subway system and will open in the fourth quarter of 2025.
+The Ontario Line is another subway line under construction in Toronto, albeit using different technology.
 The Hurontario LRT is currently under construction in Peel Region, as well as various bus rapid transit projects in Peel and York Regions.

 The primary airport of the region is Toronto Pearson International Airport (officially Lester B. Pearson International Airport), located in Mississauga.
-Handling 49.5 million passengers in 2018, it is the busiest in Canada and the 31st busiest in the world.
-Other regional airports of significance include John C. Munro Hamilton International Airport located in southern Hamilton, which is a major regional freight and courier location as well as the Region of Waterloo International Airport in Kitchener; Buttonville Airport and Billy Bishop airport in the Greater Toronto Area.
+Handling 50.5 million passengers in 2019, it is the busiest in Canada and the 31st busiest in the world.
+Other regional airports of significance include John C. Munro Hamilton International Airport located in southern Hamilton, which is a major regional freight and courier location as well as the Region of Waterloo International Airport in Kitchener; Buttonville Airport (closed since November 2023) and Billy Bishop Airport in the Greater Toronto Area.
 Within driving distance is Buffalo Niagara International Airport in Cheektowaga, New York, in the United States.
-Buffalo Niagara carries the second largest passenger volume in the region, serving over 5 million passengers in 2018.
+Buffalo Niagara carries the second-largest passenger volume in the region, serving over 5 million passengers in 2018.
 It is frequently used by Canadian passengers flying to US destinations.